sento documentation

 (reply :my-reply))))

-Notice that for the lengthy operation the sender must be captured because if the lengthy operation is asynchronous 'receive' function is perhaps called for another message where *sender*
+Notice that for the lengthy operation the sender must be captured because if the lengthy operation is asynchronous 'receive' function is perhaps called for another message where *sender* is different.
+In that case sender must be supplied explicitly for reply.

 See this test for more info.

-and have a message handler case that will change the actor state.
+NOTE: you should not change actor state from within an asynchronously executed operation in receive.
+This is not thread-safe.
+The pattern for this case it to send a message to self and have a message handler case that will change the actor state.
 This will ensure that actor state is always changed in a thread-safe way.

 Changing behavior